namor5772/Altimeter/README.md

 ```

 Below is the source file [SH1106.cpp](Code/Altimeter/SH1106.cpp) for my OLED screen (U1) "library".<br>
 It uses a custom bit-bashed SPI interface explicitly coded here.
 Ultimately this code is informed by the [SH1106.pdf](Extra/SH1106.pdf) document that about driver and controller chip used by the display voard.
-It also includes the Display.h file which contains all the font and graphic data needed by the display
+It also includes the Display.h file which contains all the font and graphic data needed by the display.

 ```cpp
 #include "Arduino.h"